GSA/digitalgov.gov/content/posts/2015/02/2015-02-20-accessibility-is-not-scary-2.md

 These statements are both true and misconceptions.
 The misconceptions happen when you try to solve accessibility problems with just accessibility solutions.
 In that world, accessibility becomes this &#8220;requirement&#8221; or &#8220;list&#8221; that you tack on or create to make it more manageable.
 You try to corral accessibility into some stage in your process, but it doesn&#8217;t quite fit in anywhere.
 Because it&#8217;s everywhere.
 Making those misconceptions disappear happens when you [focus on the people]({{< link "2014-12-29-crowdsourcing-for-accessibility.md" >}}) and [processes around accessibility](http://section508.gov/).
 Then, it becomes something you can do.

-The impetus for most accessibility successes or failures falls into one or more of these three categories:
+The impetus for most accessibility successes or failures falls into one or more of these three topics:

   * Decisions
   * People